mozilla-releng/scriptworker/docs/cot_verify.rst

 The decision task is a special task that generates a taskgraph, then submits it to the Taskcluster queue.
 This graph contains task definitions and dependencies.
 The decision task uploads its generated graph json as an artifact, which can be inspected during chain of trust verification.

-Ideally, we would be able to verify the decision task's task definition matches the in-tree settings for its revision; that's `bug 1328719 <https://bugzilla.mozilla.org/show_bug.cgi?id=1328719>`__.
-Currently we make do with task inspection and an allowlist of docker image shas that the decision task can run on.
+We rebuild the decision task's task definition via `json-e`_, and verify that it matches the runtime task definition.

 GPG homedir management
 ~~~~~~~~~~~~~~~~~~~~~~